gokh4nozturk/gokh4nozturk/README.md

 ---

-- 🌱 I’m currently learning web technologies.
+- 🌱 I’m currently learning web technologies and working as a Front-End Developer.

 ---